 As of this writing, nearly 60% of American women are part of the workforce, versus just 39% in 19651.
 In the U.S., women earn almost 60 percent of undergraduate degrees and 60 percent of all master’s degrees.
 Women are also increasingly serving in managerial positions with over half of managerial and professional occupations (52.2%) held by women in 2013, a dramatic increase from the 30.6% they represented in 1968.

 Since its inception, Xerox has been acclaimed for its ability to innovate, ever directing change rather than following it.
 Perhaps that is why Xerox has the distinction of naming its first female CEO in 2001, a time when only 11% of corporate leaders were women.
-And why today Xerox has the privilege of announcing that six team members and five Xerox Channel Partners have been recognized for their work in the tech industry, a playing field historically dominated by men.
+And why today Xerox has the privilege of announcing that six team members and four Xerox Channel Partners have been recognized for their work in the tech industry, a playing field historically dominated by men.

 - Deborah Purfurst, Vice President, Channel Operations